Panzer0/IAESTE-Project/README.md

 ## Requirements

 ### Hardware
 * The machine used in this project is equipped with an Intel core i7 processor, 16 GB of RAM, and an Nvidia Geforce RTX 2070 with max-Q design.
-Anything equivalent should work as well.
+Anything equivalent or better should work as well.
 * Oculus Quest 2 128GB
 * USB-C to USB-C Cable that supports USB3.2 GEN1 with 5Gbps bandwidth.
 * SenseGloves NOVA haptic gloves